Capital Campaign Case for Support: How to Write Your Own

 5. Your “Why Now?”

 Why is it important to solve the problem now?
-Every campaign needs a sense of urgency.
+Every campaign must have a sense of urgency.

 6. Your Call to Action

-What can a donor do to help solve the problem and achieve the vision?
+How can donors help solve the problem and achieve your vision?
 How can they give and at what levels?

 A call to action (CTA) explicitly lays out how prospective donors can get involved.
 For nonprofits, CTAs are all about urgency, clarity, and emotion.
-While you may hear this term used to describe buttons and other small snippets of text on websites, your call to action in a case for support will provide enough details to encourage a donor to act.
+While you may hear this term used to describe buttons and other small snippets of text on websites, your call to action in a case for support should be a few sentences that provide enough details to encourage a donor to act.

-Share the draft with other people and get feedback so you can see what works and what doesn’t.
-Then, rewrite it taking your feedback into consideration.
-It’s not unusual to write five or even ten drafts of this initial case for support.
+After completing your draft, share it with other stakeholders to get feedback, helping you see what works and what doesn’t.
+Be ready to do extensive rewrites, as it’s not unusual to write five or even ten drafts of this initial case for support.

-The better and clearer and more compelling your draft gets, the more those ideas will serve as the basis for your entire campaign communications plan.
+The clearer and more compelling your draft gets, the more firmly those ideas will serve as the basis for your campaign communications plan.

 Is your Case for Support effective?
 Answer these 8 questions…